 One of the best ways I’ve found to learn history is through historical fiction.
-Though I’ve studied African history and read a fair amount of nonfiction about the continent, I may have learned just as much from Assegai, a popular novel set in British East Africa (now Kenya) in the period 1906-1918.
+Though I’ve studied African history and read a fair amount of nonfiction about the continent, I may have learned just as much from Assegai by South African novelist Wilbur Smith, a popular story set in British East Africa (now Kenya) in the period 1906-1918.
 (The title means “sword” in the language of the Masai.)

 As a novel, Assegai is far from perfect.
 It’s the adventurous tale of a young white African man, just 18 at the outset, who displays his seemingly superhuman prowess as a soldier, a wild game hunter, a fighter pilot, and a lover.
 To say the least, Leon Courtney is hard to believe, as is his love, the extraordinary young woman whom we first meet as Eva von Wellberg.
 She is, of course, a paragon of beauty, grace, intelligence, cunning, and athletic ability both in and out of bed.
 And the two aristocratic Germans who play large roles in the book as antagonists could easily fit nicely into the role of villains in early silent films, twisting moustaches and evil eyes included.